frankischilling/fce360-enhanced/README.md

 * **New Lua API Functions:** Added **6 powerful new API functions** for ROM detection, precise input control, and input recording/playback!

-  * **ROM Detection Function:**
+  * **ROM Detection Functions:**
     * `getromname()` - Get current ROM filename with extension (e.g., "Super Mario Bros.nes" or "game.fds")
       * Works for both NES and FDS games
       * Handles zip archive format: extracts filename from "path.zip|internal.nes" format
       * Returns empty string if no game is loaded
       * Useful for game detection, ROM-specific scripts, or displaying current game name
-    * Added to Monitoring Functions section

   * **One-Frame Input Control Functions:**
     * `pressbutton(player, button)` - Press a button for **one frame only**, automatically released on next frame